China–Israel relations: Military relations

 On 14 August 2011, General Chen Bingde, Chief of the People's Liberation Army General Staff Department, made an official visit to Israel.
 He came a guest of the Israeli Chief of Staff Benny Gantz, who received him with an honor guard at the Kirya military headquarters in Tel Aviv.
 The visit came after Defense Minister Ehud Barak's visit to China in June, the first visit of a defense minister to the country in a decade.
 Bingde's visit was part of a tour that included stops in Russia and Ukraine.

 On 13 August 2012, vessels from the People's Liberation Army Navy's 11th escort fleet, led by Rear Admiral Yang Jun-fei, anchored at Israel's Haifa naval base for a four-day goodwill visit to mark 20 years of cooperation between the Israel Defense Forces and the PLA.
 The vessels and crewmen were welcomed by the Haifa base commander, Brigadier General Eli Sharvit, and Chinese embassy officials.
 In July 2018, 180 acres of the Northern port in Haifa were transferred to the state-owned Shanghai International Port Group (SIPG) for a 25-year period of management.
 This sparked a heated discussion in the Israeli press and the academy, as well as a special discussion by the Israeli cabinet.
 It also came up in discussions between US National Security Advisor John Bolton and Israeli prime minister Benjamin Netanyahu when they met on January 7, 2019.

-In 2025, the Ministry of Defense prohibited the use of certain BYD electric cars due to cyber-espionage concerns of unauthorized transmission of data to China.
+In 2025, Israel's Ministry of Defense prohibited the use of certain BYD electric cars due to cyber-espionage concerns of unauthorized transmission of data to China.
+In January 2026, China prohibited domestic firms from using Israeli cybersecurity software.